Wabi-Sabi – noun (Japanese)

 These three wabi-sabi principles can be applied to every aspect of life.
 Think of your spouse or significant other, if you don’t have one, then think about a parent or friend, just anyone who’s important to you.
 Ask yourself, is the relationship perfect?
 What does that even mean?
 What would perfect look like?
 Then, ask yourself, will this relationship last forever?
 Sad reality is no, someone will eventually die.
 Now ask yourself, is a relationship ever finished?
 Do I have to keep working on it?
 Another reality is that everything that’s worth anything needs to be worked on but will not last forever.

 So you see, it is true…nothing’s ever perfect, nothing‘s ever finished and nothing lasts forever… and that’s perfectly okay.

 Although wabi-sabi can be a harsh reality check, for me, it is a blueprint to living a happy and fulfilling life.
 I cherish the good while I have it and know that it will end.
 I cherish the bad times because those moments too shall pass and good times will return.
 The cycle of life continues, rinse and repeat.

 Back to my dog, in case you were wondering…yes, I find joy picking up the dog poop because I love my dog and she loves me.
 I wouldn’t have that poop to pick up if she weren’t in my life.

 Cherish each moment because there is always something in each moment to cherish.
 You just need to find it.

 Pay attention, make yourself available to understanding the three principles of wabi-sabi and the practice applying them to your world.
-You may gain a greater and deeper understanding who you are and how to lead others.
+You may gain a greater and deeper understanding of who you are and how to lead others.
 I added an understanding of the wabi-sabi principles into the Leadership Through Integrity program because it helps bring focus and attention which is at the core of being consistent in thoughts, words and actions.